FlankaLanka/CollabCanvas/PRD.md

 ### Canvas Operations:

-- [ ] Can create rectangles on canvas
+- [ ] Can create five shape types (rectangle, circle, triangle, text, text input)
-- [ ] Can select rectangles by clicking
+- [ ] Can select shapes by clicking with visual feedback (blue outline, shadows)
-- [ ] Can move rectangles by dragging
+- [ ] Can move shapes by dragging with real-time position sync
+- [ ] Can rotate shapes using rotation controls
+- [ ] Can edit shape properties (color, size, text content, fonts)
-- [ ] Can delete rectangles with Delete/Backspace key
+- [ ] Can delete shapes with Delete/Backspace key
+- [ ] Can right-click shapes to delete them
+- [ ] Can use "Delete All Shapes" button with confirmation
-- [ ] Pan and zoom work smoothly
+- [ ] Pan with middle mouse button works smoothly
+- [ ] Zoom with mouse wheel works with proper center-point zooming
+- [ ] Canvas controls (zoom in/out/reset) function correctly
+- [ ] Canvas is infinite (no boundaries) and allows unlimited panning
-- [ ] Objects stay within canvas boundaries
+- [ ] New shapes spawn in center of current viewport
+- [ ] Interactive help guide displays correct keyboard shortcuts and mouse controls

 ### Real-Time Collaboration: